planet-espresso/pyLateMon/README.md

 Just the certificates are missing look [here](#certificate)

-Now run it and mybe pick a example dashboard for grafana from [here](#grafana-dashboard-examples)
+Now just start over and maybe pick an example dashboard for grafana from [here](#grafana-dashboard-examples)

 -----
 -----